JustAnother1/SliceAndDaid/doc/Readme.txt

 Overview of Slicing Process
 ===========================
-The Slicing Process consists of these steps:
+The Slicing Process consists of these steps: ( see SliceAndDaidMain:sliceModel)

 1. Reading Triangles from File
     This is implemented in the Model.